 What exactly does AMG stand for?

-The main difference between a regular Mercedes and an AMG Mercedes is the power unit under the hood.
+The main difference between a regular Mercedes-Benz and a Mercedes-AMG is the power unit under the hood.
 An AMG-tuned engine will produce considerably more power than the non-AMG units it’s based on.
 However, the trick AMG performs is to make its engines as docile and friendly as normal engines when they need to be, but staggeringly powerful and quick when the driver wants them to be.

 AMG vs AMG-Line

 Various Mercedes-Benz models will have AMG variants, and these will be designated as AMG 43, 45, 63 and 65 models.
 These are the full-fat AMG models with all the features we’ve discussed already, but as time goes by you’re more and more likely to come across “AMG Line” models too.
 At the moment, here in America, AMG Line is an option package that can be added to non-AMG models, so buyers can get AMG styling and some extra performance for a lot less money than a full-blown AMG model with all of the performance upgrades.
 For example, a C 300 can be upgraded with an AMG Line Package that includes AMG body styling, an AMG rear spoiler for Sedans and Coupes, and 18-inch AMG 5-spoke wheels.
 The package also gets the C 300 sport suspension and steering, perforated front brakes with painted and lettered calipers, sport front seats, flat-bottom sport steering wheel, brushed aluminum pedals, AMG floor mats and a black headliner.
 In Europe, AMG Line has pretty much become a trim level, and as time goes by it wouldn’t be surprising if things developed in a similar way over here.

 For more information about Mercedes-AMG models and to schedule a test drive to experience them for yourself, don’t hesitate to get in touch with us here at Mercedes-Benz of Goldens Bridge.